IBM-Cloud/docs/troubleshoot/troubleshoot.md

 If you experience problems with {{site.data.keyword.Bluemix}}, you can use this troubleshooting information to identify and resolve the problem.

 Log in to the {{site.data.keyword.Bluemix_notm}} console:
-* To view the status of the running services and runtimes, click **Suport > Status** in the menu bar.
+* To view the status of the running services and runtimes, click **Support > Status** in the menu bar.
 * To view notifications, click **Account > Notifications** in the menu bar.
 * To search documentation and Stack Overflow or developerWorks (dW) Answers forums for answers, or to contact Support, click **Suport > Find Answers** in the menu bar.